The Animal Welfare (licensing of Activities Involving Animals) (England) Regulations 2018.

 No puppy under 8 weeks may be sold, or separated from its biological mother, except on grounds of health and welfare.

 Licence holders must take all reasonable steps to make sure puppies are free of genetic abnormalities and are of an acceptable temperament, physically fit and healthy.

 Dogs which have had corrective surgery in order to rectify exaggerated conformation, (such as breathing difficulties in bulldogs for example), must not be bred from.

 Bitches that have had two caesarean sections must not be bred from again.

 All dogs on the premises must be vaccinated against canine diseases.

-Licences will be granted for a period of between 1-3 years on a rolling basis and on a risk based system.
-In practice this means that new licence holders will be assessed and provided with a star rating which will indicate their current standards as well as taking into account experience, facilities and feedback from puppy owners.
-Those individuals who are awarded a high rating will be inspected less (up to 3 years) and will also attract less expense in terms of annual inspection fees.
+Licences will be granted for a period of 1-3 years on a rolling basis and on a risk based system.
+In practice this means that new licence holders will be assessed and provided with a star rating.
+This will indicate their current standards, as well as taking into account experience, facilities and feedback from puppy owners.
+Those individuals who are awarded a high rating will be inspected less frequently (up to 3 years).
+As a result, they will also attract reduced inspection fees.

 The licence holders registered licence number.